Treatments and drugsBy Mayo Clinic Staff

 - Traumatic brain injury nurse specialist, who helps coordinate care and educates the family about the injury and recovery process

-- Recreational therapist, who assists with leisure activities
+- Recreational therapist, who assists with time management and leisure activities

-- Vocational counselor, who assesses the ability to return to work and appropriate vocational opportunities, and provides resources for addressing common challenges in the workplace
+- Vocational counselor, who assesses the ability to return to work and appropriate vocational opportunities and who provides resources for addressing common challenges in the workplace

 - Traumatic brain injury: Hope through research.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/tbi/detail_tbi.htm.
 Accessed Feb.
 7, 2014.

 - Traumatic brain injury (TBI).
 American Speech-Language-Hearing Association. http://www.asha.org/public/speech/disorders/tbi/.
 Accessed Feb.
 7, 2014.

 - Goldman L, et al. Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
 Accessed Feb.
 7, 2014.

 - Traumatic brain injury.
 Alzheimer's Association. http://www.alz.org/dementia/traumatic-brain-injury-head-trauma-symptoms.asp.
 Accessed Feb.
 7, 2014.

 - Evans RW.
 Concussion and mild traumatic brain injury. http://www.uptodate.com/home.
 Accessed Feb.
 7, 2014.

 - Longo DL, et al. Harrison's Online.
 18th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=4.
 Accessed Feb.
 7, 2014.